cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 Configure whether keyboard usage is enabled or not.

 When absent, keyboard usage is enabled.
-Only applies when version == v2.
+Only applies when `version == "v2"`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#keyboard ZeroTrustGatewayPolicy#keyboard}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#keyboard ZeroTrustGatewayPolicy#keyboard}

 ---